 Make the Most of Your Time

 If you are planning on using a vehicle during your time at Carleton, you should consider purchasing a parking pass.
 There are numerous parking lots on campus, all with different price points.
-It should be noted that vehicles found parked on campus without a parking pass or payment credential are subject to parking enforcement action, including “booting”, ticketing, and towing.
-Visit Parking Services to find out more!
+It should be noted that vehicles found parked on campus without a parking pass or payment credential are subject to parking enforcement action, including “booting”, ticketing and towing.

 Whether you’re an international student or you have lived in Ottawa your whole life, navigating the city is an important skill to have.
 The Carleton University campus is in a prime location in the city, situated along the Rideau River and the famous Rideau Canal.